dolivetree/documentation/language/Glossary.md

 ### Function

-A function is a special type of value that you can call by passing arguments to it.
-A function returns a value that you can use.
+A function is a block of reusable Decipad language used to perform a set of operations.

 ```deci live
 max([1, 3, 2])